2021 Tennessee Honey Festival Vendor Application

 Honey/Bee-Keeping Vendors: No charge, but still need to go through the application process.

-Artist/Non Profit/Artisan Business Vendor Space: The Tennessee Honey Festival will collect a $250.00 vendor payment upon acceptance into The 2020 Tennessee Honey Festival.
+Artist/Non Profit/Artisan Business Vendor Space: The Tennessee Honey Festival will collect a $200.00 vendor payment upon acceptance into the 2021 Tennessee Honey Festival.

-Food Truck/Vendor Space: The Tennessee Honey Festival will collect a $300.00 food vendor payment upon acceptance into The 2020 Tennessee Honey Festival.
+Food Vendors: The Tennessee Honey Festival will collect a $300.00 vendor payment upon acceptance into the 2021 Tennessee Honey Festival for Food Trucks and Food Businesses.

 This application is not for local businesses–